JohnyCore/nrhelper/README.md

 ## Changelogs
 Want to read the latest updates and changes directly from the game?
-Head to /cmd > Settings, where you can see the latest changelogs and select them for more details:
+Head to `/cmd` > `Settings`, where you can see the latest changelogs and select them for more details:

 ![image](https://github.com/user-attachments/assets/8836bda1-fb89-44d4-a9d8-48984461ba7c)

 ## Language Settings
-To change the language of the mod to Romanian, go to /cmd > Settings and click the icon for an easy switch:
+To change the language of the mod to Romanian, go to `/cmd` > `Settings` and click the icon for an easy switch:

 ![image](https://github.com/user-attachments/assets/5d4dfa4e-5b3c-48c5-ba05-0e9e149a1a94)